zeevjo/pokemon-api/README.md

 # Pokemon API

-A simple REST API built with Spring Boot and Kotlin that provides information about the original 151 Pokemon.
+A simple REST API built with Spring Boot and Kotlin that provides information about the original 151 Pokemons.

 ## Features

-- List all available Pokemon
+- List all available Pokemons
 - Retrieve detailed information about a specific Pokemon by ID
 - Data includes name, types, PokedexNumber, and image URL for each Pokemon